 Joshua R. Hendrickson is an associate professor of economics at the University of Mississippi.

-Arthur Herman is a senior fellow at the Hudson Institute, a Pulitzer Prize finalist, and the author of, most recently, The Viking Heart: How Scandinavians Conquered the World (Houghton Mifflin, 2021).
+Arthur Herman is a senior fellow at the Hudson Institute, a Pulitzer Prize finalist, and the author, most recently, of The Viking Heart: How Scandinavians Conquered the World.

 Cameron Hilditch was a 2020-2021 William F. Buckley Fellow in Political Journalism at National Review Institute.